-The American Red Cross is asking people in Minnesota to remember those families impacted by disaster and to #help1family on Giving Day, Wednesday, April 26.
+The American Red Cross is asking people in the National Capital Region to remember those families impacted by disaster and to #help1family on Giving Day, Wednesday, April 26.
 Your donation can provide hope and urgent relief such as food, blankets and other essentials to people who need it most.

-“Nearly every eight minutes in this country there is a family that has lost everything to a home fire or other disaster," says Phil Hansen, Chief Executive Officer of the American Red Cross Minnesota Region.
+“Nearly every eight minutes in this country there is a family that has lost everything to a home fire or other disaster," says Linda Mathes, Chief Executive Officer of the American Red Cross, National Capital Region.
 "This one-day nationwide event will raise funds to ensure the Red Cross is able to meet the critical mission of helping those families who have been affected by emergencies.”

 About the American Red Cross

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-The Minnesota Region of the American Red Cross serves 5.2 million people in Minnesota and part of western Wisconsin.
-For more information, please visit redcross.org/mn or follow us on Twitter at @MNRedCross.
+For more information, please visit redcross.org/dc or follow us on Twitter at @RedCrossNCR.